June 10, 2021, 3:49 p.m.

-Want to apply your development skills to enhancing te reo Māori with Machine Learning?
+Want to apply your development skills to ensuring Māori and Indigenous people have a place in a digital future that respects privacy and data sovereignty?
 Haere mai ki Te Hiku Media!

 Email these and any questions you may have to firstname.lastname@example.org.